Carpenter Brut: Other appearances

-Hueso also wrote music for the 2016 video game Furi, a process which he described as being "a lot less free" than composing music for Carpenter Brut.
+Hueso wrote music for the 2016 video game Furi, a process which he described as being "a lot less free" than composing music for Carpenter Brut.
 Hueso explained that he was required to work with scenes that the video game designers sent, while also working with loops that can go on for several minutes if the player decided to stay in the same place.
 Ultimately, Hueso described it as "a good experience," but wasn't sure he would attempt it again, citing a greater affinity for soundtracks for film than video games.

 In 2018, Hueso and Ghost released a remix of the Ghost song "Dance Macabre".
 In an interview with Loudwire, lead singer Tobias Forge revealed that Hueso was also the producer for Deathspell Omega.

-In 2019, Hueso appeared in the documentary film The Rise of the Synths which explored the origins and growth of the genre.
-Hueso appeared alongside various other composers from the Synthwave scene, including John Carpenter himself who also starred in and narrated the film.
+In 2019, Hueso appeared in the documentary film The Rise of the Synths, which explored the origins and growth of the genre.
+Hueso appeared alongside various other composers from the synthwave scene, including John Carpenter himself, who also starred in and narrated the film.